NEUAnalyses/HHWWgg_Tools/NMSSM/README.md

 ## Creating Pythia Fragments

-Now that you have a gridpack, you have the step simulating the physics process gg -> h03 -> h02 h01.
-You can now create a Pythia configuration file that will decay the h02 h01 particles into your desired final state.
-This can be done in HHWWgg_Tools/Fragments, following the instructions for [NMSSM](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master/Fragments#nmssm)
+Now that you have a gridpack, you have the step simulating the physics process gg -> h03 -> h02 h01, and if you set the h02 decay, you have this as well.
+You can now create a Pythia configuration file that will decay the h02 decay products and h01 particle into your desired final state.
+This can be done in HHWWgg_Tools/Fragments, following the example command for NMSSM or the instructions for [NMSSM](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master/Fragments#nmssm)

 ## Submitting Jobs to CRAB for Production

-With your pythia fragments in hand, you can create cmssw and crab configuration files that will simulate events of your process to be further analyzed.
+With your pythia fragments in hand, you can create cmssw and crab configuration files that will simulate events of your process to be further processed and analyzed.
 This is done in HHWWgg_Tools/Production, following [these](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master/Production#private-mc-production) instructions, where the input madgraph/pythia configuration(s) for the GEN-SIM or GEN step should be the configuration(s) created in the steps above.

 # Local Testing